logicalclocks/logicalclocks.github.io/docs/setup_installation/azure/upgrade.md

 </p>

 ## Error handling
 There are two categories of errors that you may encounter during an upgrade.
-First, a permission error due to a missing permission in your role connected to Hopsworks.ai, see [Error 1](#error-1-missing-permissions-error).
+First, a permission error due to a missing permission in your role connected to [managed.hopsworks.ai](https://managed.hopsworks.ai), see [Error 1](#error-1-missing-permissions-error).
 Second, an error during the upgrade process running on your cluster, see [Error 2](#error-2-upgrade-process-error).

 ### Error 1: Missing permissions error
-If you encounter the following permission error right after starting an upgrade, then you need to make sure that the role you used to connect to Hopsworks.ai, the one that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), have permissions to read and write disks
+If you encounter the following permission error right after starting an upgrade, then you need to make sure that the role you used to connect to [managed.hopsworks.ai](https://managed.hopsworks.ai), the one that you have created in [Getting started Step 1.2](../getting_started/#step-12-creating-a-custom-role-for-hopsworksai), have permissions to read and write disks
 *("Microsoft.Compute/disks/read", "Microsoft.Compute/disks/write")*.

 <p align="center">